|

 Photos # 5 & 6 on this page.

-A lot of people don't understand this law, including the traffic school which issued the press release below.
+A lot of people don't understand this law, including the columnist and the traffic school below.

 FAQ # 9: I entered an intersection tonight when the light was yellow and as I went through I saw a flash from the camera.
 Now I'm worried about receiving a ticket.
 How long before I can relax when I go to my mailbox?